sania2046/sania2046/README.md

 - 👋 Hi, I’m Sania.
 I like solving operations problems using data and tech.
 - 🌱 Currently I'm focused on building automations and GenAI applications with AWS.
-- 🎮 My all-time favourite RPG is Divinity: Original Sin II
+- 🎮 My all-time favourite RPG is Divinity: Original Sin II.
 - 📫 You can find me on Twitter with my @sania2046 handle.

 <!---